Caley Thistle to move training base to Kelty Hearts 'to attract the highest quality players'

 Big shift to Fife starts next month

-The club said they are making the move due to the high costs involved with being based in Inverness just part of the reason for their eye-opening decision.
+The club said they are making the move due to the high costs involved with being based in Inverness.

+They also believe they will be able to attract better players if the club’s training base is in the Central Belt.

 It said: “As one major part of our planned strategic restructure of the club, ICTFC are delighted to announce an innovative agreement with League One side Kelty Hearts which will see the club move our training base to the Fife club’s New Central Park Stadium.